frank-ang/terraform-coralogix-aws/modules/ecs-ec2/README.md

-# ECS EC2 Open Telemetry Agent
+# ECS EC2 Open Telemetry Agent for Linux

-Terraform module to launch Opentelemetry Collector agents on an existing AWS ECS Cluster on EC2 container instances.
+Terraform module to launch Opentelemetry Collector agents on an existing AWS ECS Cluster on EC2 Linux container instances.
 An ECS Service runs the [Coralogix Opentelemetry Collector](https://hub.docker.com/r/coralogixrepo/coralogix-otel-collector) image as a Daemon task on each active container instance.

 ## Usage